 joão pedro prado

 a Brazilian filmmaker based in Berlin, João holds a Master of Fine Arts degree in Directing from Film University Babelsberg KONRAD WOLF, supported by a scholarship from the Friedrich Ebert Foundation.
 He previously graduated in Philosophy and Film Studies at Freie Universität Berlin and attended courses in Audiovisual Media at the University of São Paulo.
-From 2018 to 2021, João was a student researcher with the Cinepoetics project Audiovisual Rhetorics of Affect, which explored emotionalising strategies in film through software-based analysis.

 “Everything has a story.
 Philosophy tells stories with concepts.
 Cinema tells stories with blocks of movement/duration.” – Gilles Deleuze.